Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Related work

 The conventional cascaded approach for speaker diarization consists of the following operations: 1) speech activity detection (SAD), 2) speaker embedding extraction from each detected speech segment, 3) clustering of the embeddings, and 4) optional overlap handling.
 The oracle SAD is sometimes used in the experiments, but the remaining parts are actively being studied in the literature: better speaker embedding extraction methods \cite{snyder2018xvectors,diez2019bayesian,xiao2021microsoft,dawalatabad2021ecapatdnn}, clustering methods \cite{park2020auto,singh2021selfsupervised,landini2022bayesian}, and overlap assignment methods \cite{landini2020but,bullock2020overlap,jung2021threeclass}.
 The cascaded approach is based on unsupervised clustering; thus, the number of output speakers can take an arbitrary value and can be set flexibly during inference.

-An end-to-end approach for speaker diarization has been studied, but each has a drawback to performing speaker diarization without any restrictions.
+Different end-to-end approaches for speaker diarization have been studied, but they have drawbacks when performing speaker diarization without any restrictions.
 Some methods such as personal VAD \cite{ding2020personal} and VoiceFilter-Lite \cite{wang2020voicefilterlite} are not suited for speaker-independent diarization because they require a target speaker's embedding vector (\eg, d-vector) for inference.
-The initial models of target-speaker voice activity detection (TS-VAD) \cite{medennikov2020targetspeaker} and end-to-end neural diarization (EEND) \cite{fujita2019end1,fujita2019end2} fix the output number of speakers with their network architectures, so they are not suited for diarization of an unknown number of speakers.
-The recurrent selective attention network (RSAN) \cite{kinoshita2018listening} or some extensions of TS-VAD \cite{he2021targetspeaker} and EEND \cite{horiguchi2020endtoend,fujita2020neural,maiti2021endtoend} can deal with a flexible number of speakers.
-However, the TS-VAD-based methods explicitly determine the maximum number of outputs with their network architecture.
+Target-speaker voice activity detection (TS-VAD) accepts multiple speakers' embeddings, but they have to be obtained in advance from another diarization method such as a cascaded-based approach \cite{medennikov2020targetspeaker} or end-to-end neural diarization (EEND) \cite{wang2022incorporating}.
+The initial models of TS-VAD and EEND \cite{fujita2019end1,fujita2019end2} fix the output number of speakers with their network architectures, so they are not suited for diarization of an unknown number of speakers.
+The recurrent selective attention network (RSAN) \cite{kinoshita2018listening}, or some extensions of TS-VAD \cite{he2021targetspeaker} and EEND \cite{horiguchi2020endtoend,fujita2020neural,maiti2021endtoend} can deal with a flexible number of speakers.
+However, the TS-VAD-based methods explicitly determine the maximum number of outputs with their network architecture, except for a few recent attempts such as multi-target filter and detector (MTFAD) \cite{cheng2022multi} and Transformer-based TS-VAD \cite{wang2022target}.
 The EEND-based methods do not have such explicit limitations, but the maximum number of speakers is empirically known to be bounded by their training datasets.
-Whether or not RSAN can deal with an unlimited number of speakers is unclear because only the speaker counting accuracy on zero, one, and two-speaker conditions was reported in the paper and each was observed during training.
+Whether or not RSAN can deal with an unlimited number of speakers is unclear because only the speaker counting accuracies on zero, one, and two-speaker conditions were reported in the paper and each was observed during training.
+Making the number of output speakers not only flexible but also unlimited is an important challenge for end-to-end diarization.